 ' **************************************************************************

-DECLARE SUB EnQ (q AS INTEGER, p AS INTEGER, a AS INTEGER)
+DECLARE SUB EnQ (ByVal q AS SHORT, ByVal p AS SHORT, ByVal a AS SHORT)

 'As {q} contains negative record separators, an attempt to